-To face the new challenges, spark ignition engines are evolving following some strategies and technologies.
-Between them, alternative combustion processes based on the dilution of the homogeneous mixture, either with fresh air or with EGR, are being explored.
-In higher or lower extent, these changes modify in-cylinder thermodynamic conditions during the engine operation (pressure, temperature and gas composition) thus having a direct impact on the spark ignition system requirements that will have to evolve to become more reliable and powerful.
+In order to face the new challenges, spark ignition engines are evolving by following some strategies and technologies.
+Among them, alternative combustion processes based on the dilution of the homogeneous mixture, either with fresh air or with Exhaust Gas Recirculation (EGR), are being explored.
+In a higher or lower extent, these changes modify in-cylinder thermodynamic conditions during the engine operation (pressure, temperature and gas composition) thus conditioning the spark ignition system requirements that will have to evolve to become more reliable and powerful.

-In this framework, an experimental study on the effect of the key in-cylinder conditions on the ignition system performance has been carried in a single-cylinder SI research engine.
+In this framework, an experimental study on the effect of the key in-cylinder conditions on the ignition system performance has been carried out in a single-cylinder spark-ignition (SI) research engine.
 The study includes EGR, lambda and energizing time sweeps to assess the behavior of the engine in different operating conditions.
-Furthermore, various IGBT and spark plugs have been tested to check out the influence of these components on the ignition process at high diluted mixtures.
-Conclusions show that diluted mixtures (with EGR or lambda), even though they require more spark energy to achieve a stable combustion, have a benefit on efficiency providing that the combustion propagates adequately.
-However, at high diluted conditions the combustion is compromised, so two different approaches were investigated to improve it.
-Whilst it was checked that increasing the clamping value of an IGBT does not imply necessary a better combustion in all scenarios, the increment of the electrodes gap of the spark plug would require higher clamping voltage at the IGBT, and it had a benefit at very high diluted mixtures providing that the rest of components, in particular the coil, are adequate.
+Furthermore, various Insulated-Gate Bipolar Transistors (IGBT) and spark plugs have been tested to assess the influence of these components on the ignition process at high diluted mixtures.
+Conclusions show that diluted mixtures (with EGR or lambda), even though they require more spark energy to achieve a stable combustion, have up to 4% benefit on indicated efficiency, providing that the combustion propagates adequately.
+However, at high diluted conditions the combustion is compromised, so two different approaches were explored to improve it.
+Whilst it was checked that increasing the clamping value of the IGBT does not necessarily imply a better combustion in all scenarios, the increment of the electrodes gap of the spark plug would require higher clamping voltage at the IGBT, and it would have a slight benefit on efficiency providing that the rest of components, in particular the coil, are adequate.